krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/drawer-close-3.py.md

 # drawer-close: push the drawer close
-# def drawer_close(robot):
+def drawer_close(robot):
     # Steps:
-    #  1. Put gripper roughly around the drawer handle
+    #  1. Put gripper above drawer handle
-    #  2. Push the drawer closed
+    #  2. Close drawer by pushing it
-    # If the gripper is not near the drawer handle, move it to the drawer
-    # handle.
-    # We don't need to be careful about the direction, since the drawer is large
+    # We need to put the gripper above the drawer handle before we can close it,
-    # and we're just pushing it (unlike when opening the drawer).
+    # because of the angle of the robot's gripper.
-    if check("the robot's gripper is not near the drawer handle"): robot.grab("drawer handle")
+    if check("the robot's gripper is not vertically aligned with drawer handle"): robot.put("gripper above drawer handle")
-    # If the drawer is aligned with the gripper as seen from in front, we can
+    # Once the gripper is lined up above the drawer handle, we can push the drawer
-    # push the drawer closed.
+    # closed by moving the gripper to the left (since we're assuming the drawer
+    # is on the right side of the robot).
-    if check("the robot's gripper is forward aligned with drawer handle"): robot.push("drawer closed")
+    if check("the robot's gripper is vertically aligned with drawer handle"): robot.push("drawer right")